USS McCandless: Service history

 McCandless's first deployment was a cruise to the Middle East that began in August 1973, and lasted through January of the following year.
 Subsequent to this initial voyage overseas, McCandless adopted a regular schedule of deployments which took her to the waters of the North Atlantic, Mediterranean, Caribbean, and Persian Gulf.
 McCandless's last tactical missions were in support of Operation Desert Storm—a US-led coalition force of 34 nations against Iraq in response to Iraq's invasion of Kuwait— from January through May 1990, and June through December 1991.
 McCandless was awarded the Kuwait Liberation Medal by Kuwait for her efforts during these deployments.

 31 December 1991 marked McCandless's assignment to the Naval Reserve Force, Atlantic (Norfolk, Virginia) where she was reclassified as a training frigate (FFT-1084).
-McCandless was one of only eight ships of her class subject to this redesignation.
+McCandless was one of only eight ships of her class which received this redesignation.
 Simultaneously decommissioned and leased to Turkey under the new name of TCG Trakya (F-254) on 6 May 1994, McCandless was struck from the Naval Vessel Register on 11 January.
 Turkey purchased the vessel in February 2002.
 She was decommissioned in 2003 and scrapped.